Persecution of Christians: Seljuk Empire

-It was said that “the emirs spread like locusts, over the face of the land,” invading every corner of Anatolia, sacking some of ancient Christianity's most important cities, including Ephesus, home of Saint John the Evangelist; Nicaea, where Christendom's creed was formulated in 325; and Antioch, the original see of Saint Peter, and enslaved many.
+It was said that "the emirs spread like locusts, over the face of the land," invading every corner of Anatolia, sacking some of ancient Christianity's most important cities, including Ephesus, home of Saint John the Evangelist; Nicaea, where Christendom's creed was formulated in 325; and Antioch, the original see of Saint Peter, and enslaved many.
+According to French historian J. Laurent, hundreds of thousands of the native Anatolian Christians were reported to have been massacred or enslaved during the invasions of Anatolia by the Seljuk Turks.

 Destruction and desecration of Churches became very widespread during the Turkic invasions of Anatolia which caused enormous damage to the ecclesiastical foundations throughout Asia minor:

 Even before the battle of Manzikert, Turkish raids resulted in the pillaging of the famous churches of St. Basil at caesareia and of the Archangel Michael at Chonae.
 In the decade following 1071 the destruction of churches and the flight of the clergy became widespread. churches were often pillaged and destroyed.
 The churches of St. Phocas in Sinope and Nicholas at Myra, both important centers of pilgrimage, were destroyed.
 The monasteries of Mt.
 Latrus, Strobilus, and elanoudium on the western coast were sacked and the monks driven out during the early invasions, so that the monastic foundations in this area were completely abandoned until the Byzantine reconquest and the extensive support of successive Byzantine emperors once more reconstituted them.
 Greeks were forced to surround the church of St. John at Ephesus with walls to protect it from the Turks.
 The disruption of active religious life in the Cappadocian cave-monastic communies is also indicated for the twelfth century.

 News of the great tribulation and persecutions of the eastern Christians reached European Christians in the west in the few years after the battle of Manzikert.
 A Frankish eyewitness says: "Far and wide they [Muslim Turks] ravaged cities and castles together with their settlements.
 Churches were razed down to the ground.
 Of the clergyman and monks whom they captured, some were slaughtered while others were with unspeakable wickedness given up, priests and all, to their dire dominion and nuns—alas for the sorrow of it!—were subjected to their lusts."
 In a letter to count Robert of Flanders, Byzantine emperor Alexios I Komnenos writes: